 AACA has been providing a site based instructional program since the school began in 2012.
 When COVID-19 forced districts across the state to close their doors and transition to a distance learning model, AACA recognized an opportunity to expand its program offerings.
 When survey results reported 95% of families felt the distance learning program exceeded or greatly exceeded expectations, the AACA team felt confident in once again implementing a programmatic change.

-During the distance learning program, parents were surveyed several times to gauge their feelings on the possibility of a homeschool option moving forward.
-Multiple families reported they were interested in exploring homeschooling and their reasons were varied.
-Some expressed a long term desire to do homeschooling but they were reluctant to forego the school culture and climate offered at AACA.
+During the distance learning program, parents were surveyed several times to gauge their feelings on the possibility of a at home option moving forward.
+Multiple families reported they were interested in exploring an at home option and their reasons were varied.
+Some expressed a long term desire to do distance learning but they were reluctant to forego the school culture and climate offered at AACA.
 Other families shared concerns about possible restrictions in the form of health and safety guidelines that may be in place when schools reopen.
-The administration examined multiple options for a homeschool program and created the Almond Acres At Home Academy.
+The administration examined multiple options for an at home program and created the Almond Acres At Home Academy.

 The AACA At Home program will consist of instruction happening in the home while families maintain the close family/school connection that is special to AACA.
 Parents will be provided with comprehensive curriculum guides, training opportunities, and regular school collaboration to provide the primary instruction.
 Parents will also have the opportunity to participate in the Program Site Council (AACA’s equivalent to a PTO/PTA) and attend AACA’s Growing Great Kids webinars where they will learn strategies to assist with a variety of parenting scenarios.